 It was even more evident when our moving company agreed, as they were not able to get all of our belongings into their largest truck and ended up having to bring a second one to haul all of our things up here.

 I’d like to say that was an immediate wake-up call, and I started changing my ways as soon as we got to the next house.
 However, the house we were now moving into was 1950 sq ft and had 4 bedrooms 2.5 bathrooms, and perhaps most problematically, a 3 car garage.
 About a year into living there, I continued to amass more things as I had the space to do so.

 A Not So Simple Side Gig

 I also decided that I was going to start my own side gig refinishing furniture.
 I was good at finding great deals on furniture and supplies (often free), and thus began a new problem.
 One year in we could no longer park even 1 car into our garage as I had completely filled it with project pieces and upcycle projects.

-Ironically even as I was doing that, I started reading about minimalism and began to connect with many of the concepts presented in the books I read.
-There were a few that really resonated with my soul.
+Ironically even as I was doing that, I started reading about decluttering and minimalism and began to connect with many of the concepts presented in the books I read.
+There were a few that really resonated with me.